named-data/ndn-cxx/docs/INSTALL.rst

 Building the documentation
 --------------------------

-ndn-cxx tutorials and API documentation can be built using the following commands:
+Tutorials and API documentation can be built using the following commands:

 .. code-block:: sh